 Growing up in the North of England has deeply influenced my art practice, shaping the core of my research.
 My surroundings have always informed my creative journey, an evolving relationship with the object, nature, and womanhood.

 In the early years of my practice, I worked with traditional, object-focused methods, creating pieces that offered a sense of permanence and security.
 These conventional materials and techniques were a strong foundation, but over time, I felt constrained by them.
 As my awareness of environmental issues deepened, I questioned the sustainability of my practice and the lasting impact of the materials I was using.
-This led to a significant shift in my work—a transition from creating fixed objects to incorporating a more fluid, sustainable, and nature-driven approach.
+This led to a significant shift in my work, a transition to incorporating a more fluid, sustainable, and nature-driven approach.

-This process not only reflected my commitment to sustainability but also introduced a liberating sense of creative freedom.
-My materials now often embrace impermanence and biodegradability, reflecting the cyclical nature of life and challenging traditional notions of art as something that must endure indefinitely.
-This practice opened my eyes and awakened my mind to an ancient connection women have with the earth.
-A tradition and culture that has long been forgotten, buried deep within our psyche, waiting to be explored.
+This process reflected my commitment to sustainability and introduced a liberating sense of creative freedom, materials often embracing impermanence and biodegradability, reflecting the cyclical nature of life and challenging traditional notions of art as something that must endure indefinitely.
+This practice awakened my mind to an ancient connection women in my family and women in general have with the earth.
+A tradition that has long been forgotten, buried deep, waiting to be explored.

-Letting go of conventional methods was not without its challenges.
-Releasing my attachment to permanence required me to rethink my creative process and embrace the idea that art could evolve, transform, and even decay over time.
-Yet this transition has been deeply rewarding, cathartic even, offering new creative possibilities that are in harmony with both nature and my values.
+Releasing my attachment to permanence was not without its challenges and required me to rethink my creative process by embracing the idea that art could evolve, transform, and even decay over time.
+Yet this transition has been cathartic, offering creative possibilities in harmony with nature and my values.

 My work now sits at the intersection of art and nature, embracing the ephemeral and celebrating the sustainable.
 Through this journey, I’ve found a deeper respect for the natural world and a renewed sense of freedom in my creative process, and I look forward to continuing this evolving exploration.